stratumn/go-indigonode/doc/install_systemd.md

 # Systemd Installation

-Make sure Alice is installed somewhere in your `$PATH`.
+Make sure Indigo Node is installed somewhere in your `$PATH`.

 ## Configure Logging For Journald

-Edit `alice.core.toml` so that the `log` section looks like this:
+Edit `indigonode.core.toml` so that the `log` section looks like this:

 ```toml
 [log]